andreww/fox/DoX/FoX_wxml.md

  3. When entity references are made, a check is performed to ensure that the referenced entity exists - but if not it may be an externally-defined reference, in which case the document may or may not be ill-formed.
 If so, then a warning will be issued.
  4. When adding text through xml_AddCharacters, or as the value of an attribute, if any characters are passed in which are not within 7-bit ASCII, then the results are processor-dependent, and may result in an invalid document on output.
 A warning will be issued if this occurs.
 If you need a guarantee that such characters will be passed correctly, use character entities.
  5. In order to add non-ASCII characters to an attribute value via character entity references, the function `xml_AddAttribute` can be told not to escape its input.
 In this case, however, no checking at all is performed on the validity of the output string.
 A warning will be issued if this is done.
- 5. In order to add ELEMENT and ATTLIST portions of the DTD, a function `xml_AddStringToDTD` is provided.
-However, no checking at all is done on the contents of the string passed in, so if that string is not a well-formed DTD fragment, the resultant document will be ill-formed.
-A warning will be issued if this is done/
+ 5. When adding ELEMENT and ATTLIST declarations in the DTD, no checking at all is done on the contents of the declarations passed in, neither at the level of mere syntax, nor at the level of consistency; so that if the declaration is invalid syntactically, the resultant XML document will be ill-formed.
+A warning will be issued if either function is used.

 Finally, it should be noted (although it is obvious from the above) that wxml makes no attempt at all to ensure that output documents are valid XML (by any definition of *valid*.)